-If you are considering touring the South West of Ireland, Longueville House Mallow is a great base for you, it is listed as one of the top hotels in Mallow A member of Ireland’s Blue Book of prestigious properties around Ireland, Longueville House is a popular venue for those who want to escape city life for a short break, enjoy a country house takeover for the weekend, a family get together or a corporate event.
+If you are considering touring the South West of Ireland, Longueville House Mallow is a great base for you, it is listed as one of the top hotels in Mallow A member of Blue Book Ireland prestigious properties, Longueville House is a popular venue for those who want to escape city life for a short break, enjoy a country house takeover for the weekend, a family get together or a corporate event.
 We will definitely go back when we revisit Ireland.

 A long sweeping driveway lined with mature trees winds up through the 500-acre property to the stately Georgian Manor House that dates back to 1720.
 The view over the green fields towards the Dromineen Castle once the original O’Callaghan Clan stronghold is breathtaking.
 What was impressive as we drove up the driveway was the majestic oak trees that we later found out were planted in 1815 to celebrate Wellington’s victory at the famous Battle of Waterloo and planted in the formation of the English and French Battle Lines.